 Tyson Fury v Deontay Wilder: The key fights

-The undefeated pair go head to head in Los Angeles on Saturday.
+Wladimir Klitschko is the British fighter’s highest-profile victim while Wilder impressed against Luis Ortiz.

-Tyson Fury challenges WBC heavyweight champion Deontay Wilder at Los Angeles’ Staples Center in a fight that is dividing opinion.
+Tyson Fury challenges Deontay Wilder at Los Angeles’ Staples Center on Saturday with the WBC world heavyweight title on the line.

 Fury fights his most explosive opponent just 14 rounds into the comeback that follows an absence of over two-and-a-half years, and he also represents Wilder’s most difficult challenger.